JosephCottam/AbstractRendering/AbstractRendering/README.md

 the TransferJS directory, this file will be used as the dataset for the pixel-shader implementation.

-For a more full-featured application execute "java -jar ARdemo.jar -ext" This application allows exploration of your own data and various treatments.
+For a more full-featured application execute "java -jar ARApp.jar -ext".
+This application allows exploration of your own data and various treatments.
 However, there are combinations that will not work (for example, glyph-parallel rendering requires a list-based glyph container type).
 No effort is made to